gordeevladislav/booklist/README.md

 If you have something to suggest feel free to make a PR.

 - 📖 is a link to goodreads/amazon/etc
-- ‼️ books you do not want to miss
+- ‼️ books with high priority
+- ~unfinished~

 ----